sciai-lab/tensor_frames/README.md

 module = GCNConv(TensorReps("16x0n+8x1n"), TensorReps("4x0n+1x1n"))
 ```

 Here the feature `x_j` is automatically transformed into the local frame of node i.
-The transformation bahavior of the paramaters which are parsed in the propagate function can be determined by the `params_dict`.
+The transformation behavior of the parameters which are parsed in the propagate function can be determined by the `params_dict`.

 ## Installation